 How much mica can I use in wax?

 A little mica goes a long way.
-You can add up to 1 tsp of mica per pound of wax, but we recommend starting with a much smaller amount and working your way up.
+You can use essentially any amount of mica in wax melts, within reason.
+As with any additive, we recommend starting with a small amount and working your way up.
 If you add too much mica, it can be difficult for the powder to disperse evenly in the wax, and the excess mica may simply sink to the bottom.

 A great tool for working with mica is a micro scoop, which is a tiny scoop that holds just .15 ml of material.
 Most of our project tutorials that call for mica powder recommend using anywhere from 1-8 micro scoops of mica.